-RBC Investor Services Trust has been appointed as the Fund's custodian and administrator.
-RBC Investor Services' role as custodian is limited to holding assets of the Fund.
-As administrator, RBC Investor Services is responsible for the day to day administration of the Fund.
-RBC Investor Services has no supervisory role in relation to the operation of the Fund and has no liability or responsibility to Unitholders for any act done or omission made in accordance with the custody and investment administration agreements.
+Citigroup Pty Limited ("Citigroup") has been appointed as the custodian and administrator for the Fund.
+Citigroup's role as custodian is limited to holding the assets of the Fund.
+As administrator, Citigroup is responsible for the day to day administration of the Fund.
+Citigroup has no supervisory role in relation to the operation of the Fund and has no liability or responsibility to Unitholders for any act done or omission made in accordance with the custody and investment administration agreements.

-RBC Investor Services was not involved in preparing, nor takes any responsibility for this PDS and RBC Investor Services makes no guarantee of the success of the Fund nor the repayment of capital or any particular rate of capital or income return.
+Citigroup and the Fund's registrar, Link Market Services, were not involved in preparing, nor take any responsibility for this PDS and Citigroup and Link Market Services make no guarantee of the success of the Fund nor the repayment of capital or any particular rate of capital or income return.

-The Fund is not sponsored, promoted, sold or supported in any other manner by Solactive AG nor does Solactive AG offer any express or implicit guarantee or assurance either with regard to the results of using the Solactive Australian Hybrid Securities Index ("Index")

-and/or Index trade mark or the Index price at any time or in any other respect.
+The Fund is not sponsored, promoted, sold or supported in any other manner by Solactive AG nor does Solactive AG offer any express or implicit guarantee or assurance either with regard to the results of using the Solactive Australian Hybrid Securities Index ("Index") and/or Index trade mark or the Index price at any time or in any other respect.
 The Index is calculated and published by Solactive AG.
 Solactive AG uses its best efforts to ensure that the Index is calculated correctly.
 Irrespective of its obligations towards the issuer, Solactive AG has no obligation to point out errors in the Index to third parties including but not limited to investors and/or financial intermediaries of the Fund.
 Neither publication of the Index by Solactive AG nor the licensing of the Index or Index trade mark for the purpose of use in connection with the Fund constitutes a recommendation by Solactive AG to invest capital in the Fund nor does it in any way represent an assurance or opinion of Solactive AG with regard to any investment in the Fund.